operand/agency/README.md

 ## Broadcast vs Point-to-Point Messaging

-If we omit the `to:Host.DemoSpace` portion of the command above, the message will be broadcast, and any operators who implement a `list_files` action will respond.
+If we omit the `to:Host.DemoSpace` portion of the command above, the message will be broadcast, and any agents who implement a `list_files` action will respond.

 This is also how the `/help` command works.
-If you want to request help from just a single operator you can use something like:
+If you want to request help from just a single agent you can use something like:

 ```
 /help to:Host.DemoSpace
 ```

-Note that point-to-point messages (messages that define the `"to"` field) will result in an error if the action is not defined on the target operator.
+Note that point-to-point messages (messages that define the `"to"` field) will result in an error if the action is not defined on the target agent.

-Broadcast messages will _not_ return an error, but will silently be ignored by operators who do not implement the given action.
+Broadcast messages will _not_ return an error, but will silently be ignored by agents who do not implement the given action.

 ## Adding an Environment-Aware Agent

-Finally we get to the good part!
+Finally we get to the fun part!

 We'll now add an intelligent agent into this environment and see that it is easily able to understand and interact with any of the systems or humans we've connected thus far.

-To add the [`DemoAgent`](./everything/operators/demo_agent.py) class to the
+To add the [`DemoAgent`](./agency/agents/demo_agent.py) class to the
 environment:
 ```python
 space.add(